manishapme/dogwalker/tutorial_instructions.md

 understand how to implement things yourself instead of only following a very predetermined format that a good framework has implemented.

 The other purpose of this tutorial is to document all the ancillary steps that sometimes get overlooked.
 It is written from the perspective of a developer using a Mac running Sierra, with a basic level of comfort around the terminal.
+It also assumes that you know how to use Git, it is a very critical skill to have if you are going to work with other developers.
+Learning Git is outside the scope of this tutorial.

 ## Writing Markdown